 Logic Gates

-Wires by themselves aren't very interesting so besides these wires all computers have what is called "gates" which control them.
-All gates have inputs and outputs and perform simple logical functions.
-Gates can be created in several different ways, some with moving parts or vacuum tubes, however, today they are mostly manufactured using transistors on integrated circuits.
+All computers have what is called "gates" which control them.
+Gates have inputs and outputs and perform simple logical functions.
+They can be created in several different ways, some with moving parts or vacuum tubes, however, today they are mostly manufactured using transistors on integrated circuits.
 You can read about the history and physical attributes of gates via the "Further study" links below, but here we'll stick with the basic ideas behind them and then build on that to show how they can combine to do more complex work.
 When talking about these "logic gates" it's easiest to use the terms "true" and "false".

 NOT